apache/incubator-gluten/docs/Velox.md

 This feature is based on QAT driver library and [QATzip](https://github.com/intel/QATzip) library.
 Please manually download QAT driver for your system, and follow its README to build and install on all Driver and Worker node: [Intel® QuickAssist Technology Driver for Linux* – HW Version 2.0](https://www.intel.com/content/www/us/en/download/765501/intel-quickassist-technology-driver-for-linux-hw-version-2-0.html?wapkw=quickassist).

-Gluten will internally build and use a specific version of QATzip library.
+Gluten will internally build and link to a specific version of QATzip library.
 Please **uninstall QATzip library** before building Gluten if it's already installed.
 Additional environment set-up are also required:

 ## 5.1 Build Gluten with QAT